Book proposals are used to sell nonfiction books to publishers.

 These are meaningless statistics.
 The following statements show better market insight:

-For more help on this, see my post: How to Identify Top Websites and Blogs in Your Category
+For more guidance, see my post on How to Define and Describe Your Readership.

 I plan to register a domain and start a blog for my book.